 North Port’s image always had more affordable housing choices.
 The City had the vision to escape that corner and boost this „middle class/upper-middle class“ appeal.
 But there were only small local builders who could not make a significant impact.

 Mainly “out of the blue” comes help.
 Mattamy Homes, a successful and large Canadian home builder, will make this dream come true.
 North Port will finally get more expensive homes and a city center.
 Thanks to the Canadians, “ey.”
 Do they really say that?

 The Mattamy Homes people looked around and found “some money” in their petty cash.
 They decided to do something big with it – really BIG.
 For a little under $87 million, Canada’s largest builder bought 75% of the former Thomas Ranch.

 Thomas Ranch is Home to the West Villages

 Where is the former Thomas Ranch?
 Well, the land is off US 41 between South Venice and North Port (check out the map).
 Once completed, it will stretch almost all the way south to Englewood.
 Yes, that is huge!

 Mattamy Homes plan to dwarf the existing communities; with a bigger picture in mind.
 5,000 – 6,000 homes are already well on their way, and another 11,000 properties are the next goal.
 This is still short of what is coming next.
-Eventually, they will be adding some 20,000+ new homes.
-Now, that is big.
-The newest community is Renaissance at the West Villages.
+The West Villages will have 26,000 housing units after total built out.

 They are not daydreaming, though.
 The time frame Mattamy came up with seems to be pretty realistic.
 Estimates say that the project is going to take 20 – 30, maybe 40, years until completion.
 At least 2 generations of home builders and construction people will have a secure job for many years to come.